Ranna Baati: Production

-Director Pratim D. Gupta—known for films that examine relationships and emotional landscapes—conceived Ranna Baati as a film about food and memory.
-Promotional interviews conducted around the film’s release describe Gupta’s personal interest in culinary stories and how cooking can map emotional histories; the film was produced under the Nandy Movies banner.
-Teasers and trailers were released in the weeks preceding the November release, including a teaser timed to Mahalaya to resonate with the Bengali festival season.
+Director Pratim D. Gupta conceived Ranna Baati as a film about food and memory.
+Promotional interviews conducted around the film’s release describe Gupta’s personal interest in culinary stories and how cooking can map emotional histories.
+Teasers and trailers were released in the weeks preceding the November release, including a teaser timed to Mahalaya.

 Soundtrack

-The film’s music includes a title track performed by Shreya Ghoshal, and compositions credited to Ranajoy Bhattacharjee and Tamoghna Chatterjee.
-Music and soundtrack materials were used in trailers and promotional material, and the title song was released as part of the film’s pre-release promotion.
-The songs 'Dorja Khule Dao', 'Tumi Sudhu Tumi' and 'Ranna Baati Title Track' were released in the preceding weeks of the release, with 'Shamner Dike Takao' by Rapurna Bhattacharya being launched on streaming platforms post the film's release.
+The music and the background score of the film has been composed by Ranajoy Bhattacharjee.
+The lyrics have been penned by Bhattacharjee himself, Durba Sen Bandyopadhyay Tamoghna Chatterjee and Pratim D. Gupta.

+The first single "Dorja Khule Dao" was released on 27 October 2025.
+The second song "Ranna Baati Title Song" was dropped on 1 November 2025.
+The third song "Tumi Sudhu Tumi" was released on 5 November 2025.
+The fourth and last single "Shamner Dike Takao" was released on 12 November 2025, post the film's theatrical release.